Naval actions at the Siege of Ochakov (1788)

 This was a series of mainly small-ship actions which occurred along the coast of what is now Ukraine during the Russo-Turkish War (1787–1792) as Russian and Turkish ships and boats supported their land armies in the struggle for control of Ochakov, a strategic position.
 The main actions at sea happened on 17, 18, 28 and 29 June and 9 July 1788.
-On 9 July also, the larger Turkish ships left and on 14 July they fought the Russian Sevastopol fleet about 100 miles to the south.
+On 9 July also, the larger Turkish ships left and on 14 July they fought the Russian Sevastopol Squadron about 100 miles to the south.

 The parties

 The Russians had a small sailing ship fleet, commanded by Alexiano, but finally taken command of by John Paul Jones on 6 June, and a gunboat flotilla (the makeup of which changed over the course of the fighting), commanded by Prince Charles of Nassau-Siegen.
 Both of these men had been made Russian Rear-Admirals, and were themselves commanded by Prince Potemkin.
-The Russian land armies were commanded by Alexander Suvorov.

 The Turks had a large mixed fleet, commanded by Kapudan Pasha (admiral in chief) Hassan el Ghazi, part of which came in close to support the fighting, and part of which stayed out.
 It is hard to determine the makeup of this force accurately.
 Most of its ships were probably armed merchantmen, carrying around 40 guns, a few were probably larger.
 Different accounts give different numbers, but according to an 8 April list from Istanbul, the fleet consisted of 12 battleships, 13 frigates, 2 bombs, 2 galleys, 10 gunboats and 6 fireships.
 There were some xebecs (oared vessels of 30 or more guns) as well, but perhaps these were counted as frigates.